Common phrases for making complaints politely in French

 FAQ: Polite Complaints in French

-Q: Can I use informal complaint phrases in a French store or restaurant?
+Q: Can I use formal complaint phrases with friends?